 |Food Poisoning||Serious but short-lived food poisoning (ii)||£8,950 to £18,020||For two to fours weeks or so diarrhoea and vomitting.
 Remaining discomfort and disturbance of bowel function and impact on sex life and enjoyment of food over a few years.|

-Regardless of where the accident happened or what caused the accident you will be awarded special damages if you have lost out financially.
+Regardless of where the accident happened or what caused the accident, you may be awarded special damages as part of your Bristol Airport accident claims if you have lost out financially.
 Above in the compensation calculator are figures for pain and suffering.
 These are known as general damages and compensates you for the your injury or illness.
-Along side these damages, there are also special damages which could be claimed for.
+Alongside these damages, there are also special damages which could be claimed for.

 They could include claiming for travel expenses you accrued while travelling between medical and legal appointments.
-You could also claim for medical costs that built up while treating your injury, and could include prescription costs, costs for attending mental health counselling sessions, as well as other associated costs for treatment.
+You could also claim for medical costs that built up while treating your injury and could include prescription costs, costs for attending mental health counselling sessions, as well as other associated costs for treatment.
 For more information on what you may be able to claim, contact us today.
+In the meantime, please read on to the next section of our Bristol Airport accident claims guide to learn more about the services provided by our panel of personal injury lawyers.

 Here at Accident Claims UK, we handle all of our personal injury claims on a no win no fee basis, and we do not ask for any upfront costs.
-Our advisors are ready and waiting to answer any questions you may have, and to help you decide if you may have grounds to proceed with a claim.
+Our advisors are ready and waiting to answer any questions you may have about Bristol Airport accident claims and to help you decide if you may have grounds to proceed with a claim.
 From the first consultation, our team will be working hard to secure the maximum compensation award for the injuries you have suffered through the fault of a third party.
 Contact us today using our contact details below.

-If you are looking for more information about making a claim for an airport accident that was not your fault, then reach out to our friendly advisors today, who will be only too happy to take your call.
+If you are looking for more information about making Bristol Airport accident claims, then reach out to our friendly advisors today, who will be only too happy to take your call.
 You can reach us on 0800 073 8801.
-If you would prefer for us to call you, then you can arrange a time of your choosing by filling this handy online contact form.
+If you would prefer for us to call you, then you can arrange a time of your choosing by filling our handy online contact form.

-We hope that you have found what you needed in this article about claiming for an illness or injury that happened through negligence at an airport.
+We hope that you have found what you needed in this article about Bristol Airport accident claims.
 To provide some more useful information we have included some links below;

 Airport Safety Resources